Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - Data inputs required: Normalized start/end dates per role, industry classification per employer, and total career length.
 These fields must come from a structured parsing layer — free-text dates produce unusable outputs.

 - Bias check: Job-hopping patterns are not uniformly distributed across demographic groups.
-Career interruptions, contract work, and economic displacement create tenure profiles that can correlate with protected characteristics.
+Career interruptions, contract work, and economic displacement create tenure profiles that correlate with protected characteristics.
 Audit this model quarterly.

 Verdict: Deploy tenure pattern scoring as the first predictive layer.
 It requires minimal model complexity and produces immediate, recruiter-visible output that changes interview behavior from day one.